DakotaNahm/Direct/( i )Finance/Things I want.md

 Link:
 Cost:

-Ford Raptor Work Truck ( Just to Sit and Use on Sight, purchase it with someone )
+Work Truck ( Just to Sit and Use on Sight, purchase it with someone )
 Link:
 Cost:
 Resp: Parked at hunting Land